 Changes to FPOS 2017

-From 31st December 2016 the Pearson (formerly Edexcel) L2 FPOS-I Award will be replaced with the Level 4 First Person on Scene Certificate and Extended Certificate.
+From 31st December 2016 the Pearson (formerly Edexcel) L2 FPOS-I Award was replaced with the Level 4 First Person on Scene Certificate and Extended Certificate.

-This course will consist of up to 98 hours of taught content - likely to be delivered over 10 days - with up to 89 hours of CPD portfolio development required in addition to the training in order to gain the qualification.
+This course will consist of up to 98 hours of taught content - typically delivered over 10 days - with up to 89 hours of CPD portfolio development required in addition to the training in order to gain the qualification.

 This leaves those candidates who have previously completed a 4 or 5 day FPOS-I course and want to recertify, in a bit of a pickle.

 The problem is not in finding an alternative to the FPOS-I but rather deciding which course to choose amid a growing range of courses available,

 Currently a number of recognised courses above First Aid at Work exist which fill the gap between First Aid and Paramedicine and satisfy the requirements of other regulatory bodies such as the SIA requirements for Close Protection.

 - Highfield Level 3 First Aid Response Award

 - AoFA Qualifications Level 3 First Person on Scene